What You Should Know About Pneumonia in Seniors

 Get them the necessary flu shots and pneumococcal vaccines for their good health.

-Through our services and care team, Sage Home Care aims to help you care for your family members who may need home care in Katonah or a surrounding area.
-If you’d like to talk to our friendly staff about our care programs, please get in touch with us today!
+Through our services and care team, Sage Home Care aims to help you care for your family members who may need home care in Danbury or a surrounding area.
+If you’d like to talk to our friendly staff about our care programs, including dementia care and personal care in Danbury or a surrounding community, please get in touch with us today!